 Punk rock is fast, loud, violent and filled with power music which may be dated from 1967.
 That year THE STOOGES were formed.
 It was in New York City (NYC).
 The key bands in this debate on the underground and punk music were also THE WHO and VELVET UNDERGROUND.
-But the first punk rock bands were actually NEW YORK DOLLS, RAMONES and TELEVISION.
+In addition, the important punk rock bands of that early era were NEW YORK DOLLS, RAMONES and TELEVISION.
 "Brothers Ramone" (RAMONES) turned up in NYC in 1974.
-They wore the leather jackets, the would-be symbol of punk style.
+They wore the leather jackets, a would-be symbol of punk style.
 Moreover, TELEVISION and NEW YORK DOLLS occurred in NYC in the early 1970s .
 "Telly boys" and "Dolls" are still considered one of the founders of punk music.

 However, as for glam rock, NEW YORK DOLLS played an important role, either.

 It must be noticed that glam rock and shock rock could have been an inspiration for many punk rockers.
 DAVID BOWIE with his shocking image ("Ziggy Stardust") and American band - KISS (with their vividly coloured faces and provocative costumes) seemed to be the pioneers of punk rock, too.